xiuql/BDSIM4CEPC/manual/source/installation.rst

 Scientific Linux
 ----------------

-For SL5 you will have to use Geant 4.9.6 as Geant 4.10 onwards is not compatable.
+For SL5 you will have to use Geant 4.9.6 as Geant 4.10 onwards is not compatible.
 Older version of Geant4 can be downloaded from their `archive <http://geant4.web.cern.ch/geant4/support/source_archive.shtml>`_ .
 For SL6, we recommend the latest version of Geant4, currently 4.10.1.
-Once ready, make a directory **outisde** the BDSIM source directory to build BDSIM in::
+Once ready, make a directory **outside** the BDSIM source directory to build BDSIM in::

   > ls